merchisdk/sdk/docs/_javascript/creating.md

 ---
-title: Creating a new entity.
+title: Creating a new entity
 position: 6
 parameters:
   - name: